KinseyPYH/396bots/README.md

 # Video explanation

-For a video explanation, see this 2-minute summary video: <insert final video>
+For a video explanation, see this 2-minute summary video: https://youtu.be/XlnfSwap6eM

 The first half is catered for middle schoolers.